Stroke Wellbeing Service

 Who are we and what do we do?

-We work closely with the staff on the Hyperacute Stroke Unit; local wards; and in the Early Supported Stroke Discharge Teams in the community, to offer therapy, support and advice to patients in the very early stages of recovery after stroke.
+We work closely with the staff on the Hyper Acute Stroke Unit; local wards; and in the Early Supported Stroke Discharge Teams in the community, to offer therapy, support and advice to patients in the very early stages of recovery after stroke.
+We mainly provide in-patient support and can offer further assessment and support in the community following discharge.
+The Stroke Wellbeing service consists of Psychological Practitioners, Cognitive Behavioural Therapists and Assistant Psychologists.

 Neuropsychologist